lawrie/blackicemx_nmigen_examples/README.md

 Assemble programs with opc6asm.py and run them with opc6_sim.py of opc_test.py.

-This is just the cpu,m without any connected ram or uart, so it doesn't do much.
+This is just the cpu, without any connected ram or uart, so it doesn't do much.

 ### sdram